linode/docs/docs/linode-writers-formatting-guide.md

 ### Notes

 Notes should be important text that does not necessarily fit the narrative of the preceeding step or paragraph.
-Notes should be defined using the *note* format:

     {: .note}
     >